 - Itchy eyes

-- Difficulty driving in a straight course
+- Difficulty keeping your vehicle on a straight course

-- Difficulty sitting in one position
+- Difficulty finding a comfortable position

 Did you know?